-There are free daily tours every 30 minutes which include information about Florida’s distilling heritage and the building’s former life as an ice plant, as well as a tasting room and a chance to watch spirits being made from scratch using age-old techniques in two copper pot stills.
+There are free self-guided daily tours every 30 minutes which include information about Florida’s distilling heritage and the building’s former life as an ice plant, as well as a tasting room and a chance to watch spirits being made from scratch using age-old techniques in two copper pot stills.

 Anastasia State Park

 Exploring Anastasia State Park is one of our most favorite things to do in St. Augustine.

 In fact, it’s our home base when in St. Augustine.
 We’d highly recommend that you get a site here for your RV but if you can’t, it’s still a great spot to check out for the day.

 Covering 1,600 acres, with four miles of pristine beach, tidal salt marshes, and hammock preserves, Anastasia State Park has everything you need to relax and enjoy nature.

 Take a hike to the coquina quarries located at the park entrance.
 The archaeological site dates back to the 1700s, stones from the quarry were quite literally the “building blocks” for the Castillo de San Marcos and the city as a whole.

 The beach has beautiful, white sand, and there’s an incredibly diverse ecosystem here.
 The estuarine Salt Run is teeming with animal life, including dolphins, manatees, sea turtles, fish, crabs, and marsh birds.